Château Prieure Lichine

 Food and wine pairings

-The red wines of Château Prieuré Lichine are the perfect accompaniment to traditional French cuisine, such as lamb stew, goose parmentier or roast lamb.
-As for cheese, Château Prieuré Lichine wines are best paired with soft cheeses such as Saint Nectaire or Reblochon.
+The red wines of Château Prieuré Lichine perfectly complement traditional French cuisine dishes such as navarin of lamb, goose shepherd's pie or roast lamb.
+For cheeses, the wines of Château Prieuré Lichine pair well with soft cheeses like Saint-Nectaire or Reblochon.

 Château's website